City History

 A. C. Hervey (Sr) J. M. Bartlett (Sr)

-• Rice has had many capable and dedicated teachers through the years.
+A. W. Christian W. W. Stringer - Rice has had many capable and dedicated teachers through the years.
 Rev. Jerry Ward was the first

 and the present Principal is Mr. Elga R. Kelly.
 Among other teachers was Mr. Ray Waller who became